RDN Budget Talks

 I would like a detailed breakdown of the budget for the potential stairs being built between Maple lane and Degnen Bay road on Gabriola island and are all environmental impact studies being included in the budget with regard to marine intensification and density of recreational boats moored in Degnen Bay

-DegnenBay asked about 3 years ago
+DegnenBay asked over 3 years ago

 The proposed Degnan Bay to Maple Lane stairs project cost breakdown is estimated at $8,000 for professional fees and $27,000 for construction.
 This proposed project is planned for 2023 and is pending the approval from the Ministry of Transportation and Infrastructure.